ThomasLoke/OptQC/README.txt

 #PBS -j oe

 cd $PBS_O_WORKDIR
-mpirun ./OptQC RandReal 0 40000 1000 0.010
+mpirun ./OptQC RandReal 0 40000 1000 15000

-  This PBS script executes the program on 8 nodes (96 threads), reading a complex unitary matrix from the file RandReal.txt, using 40000 iterations for simulated annealing and 1000 iterations to find a different qubit permutation.
-The output files "RandReal_plot.txt", "RandReal_plot.tex", "RandReal_history.dat" and "RandReal_perm.dat" are produced.
-See the file "job.pbs.o1688661" for the console output produced by the program.
+  This PBS script executes the program on 8 nodes (96 threads), reading a complex unitary matrix from the file RandReal.txt, using 40000 iterations for the descending random walk, 1000 iterations to find a different qubit permutation and synchronizing threads after every 15000 iterations.
+The output files "RandReal_circuit.txt", "RandReal_history.tex" and "RandReal_perm.dat" are produced.
+See the file "job.pbs.o2680707" for the console output produced by the program.